CodeMouse92/the-missing-recipes/README.md

 It is now easier to recover gold from some items.

+Smelting or blasting any of the following yields a gold nugget:

+* Golden shovel
+* Golden pickaxe
+* Golden axe
+* Golden hoe
+* Golden sword
+* Clock
+* Gold Pressure Plate

-Smelting or blasting gold armor, golden horse armor, totem of undying, or a bell now yields a gold ingot (instead of a gold nugget).
+Smelting or blasting any of the following yields a gold ingot:

+* Golden helmet
+* Golden chestplate
+* Golden leggings
+* Golden boots
+* Golden horse armor
+* Bell
+* Totem of Undying
+* Powered Rail

 ![Gold Ingot](img/gold_ingot1.png)
 ![Gold Ingot](img/gold_ingot2.png)